Africa’s Great Wild Places

 Hwange, Somalisa Camp

 The weather was amazing!
 Bright sunshine, then huge gathering clouds, then pouring rain and back to sunshine in a few hours.
 Repeated daily.
 Enough rain to bring out the bullfrogs – the first time I have seen them, not for lack of looking.
 They were out for their annual month of ribaldry: Bawdy songs, lewd & lascivious pixicephallic behaviour.
+Lie still honey, lemme love you!
 Also gluttony.
-Then back underground for 11 months of regrets.
+Then hastily raise a bunch of different-looking kids, and it’s back underground for 11 months of regrets.
+I was a bit wild; I wonder if she’ll still respect me next season?

-We were dry under the Landrover canopy and enjoyed every minute of the downpour.
-Unbeknown to us, Janet at the back had water pouring down her neck and was getting freezing wet!
+We were dry under the Landcruiser canopy and enjoyed every minute of the downpour.
+Once, unbeknown to us, Janet at the back had water pouring down her neck and was getting freezing wet!
 She didn’t want to spoil the beauty and awesomeness so suffered in silence.
-But it was all OK in the end: When she told us we roared with laughter as she turned the air blue with choice expletives!
+When she told us back in camp we roared with sympathetic laughter as she turned the air blue with choice expletives!

 After the rain there’s sunshine, and the bush telegraph page is wiped clean: New spoor becomes clearly evident.
 Aha!
-The lions have cubs!
+The lions and cubs passed this way!

 After a good soaking the animals would have to drip-dry.
 We could get under cover and have hot showers, hot drinks and warm dry clothing.